 Complete the TRuMEd application and submit with at least one letter of recommendation.
 The letter must be from a community leader who lives in the parish or area in which the applicant grew up or lived.
 Up to three letters are acceptable, and they must be submitted in addition to those from premedical teachers and/or a premedical committee that accompanied the AMCAS application.
 The letters should attest to the applicant's background, personal qualities, and to his/her commitment to practice in a rural physician shortage area.

 Interested applicants are encouraged to apply as early as possible.

 TRuMEd students complete the standard Tulane University School of Medicine curriculum with extra features and emphasis that expose students to rural educational opportunities.
 Full time faculty members in the Department of Family and Community Medicine are assigned as advisors to TRuMEd students, beginning in the Freshman year and continuing throughout their four years at Tulane School of Medicine.
 Upon completing their first year of medical school, students will do an elective summer preclinical preceptorship in cooperation with the Louisiana Area Health Education Centers (AHEC), and may be eligible to receive a stipend to support this experience.
 TRuMEd students are expected to take their third year required Family Medicine Clerkship at a rural site, and will be given priority for placement choices on this rotation.
 (This six week clerkship is required of all Junior students.)
-TRuMEd students are encouraged to take their required senior subinternship in Family Medicine, and also a Senior rural elective preceptorships consisting of an in-depth experience with a physician in either solo or group practice in the United States.
+TRuMEd students are encouraged to take their required senior sub-internship in Family Medicine, and also a Senior rural elective consisting of an in-depth experience with a physician in either solo or group practice.
 The TRuMEd office will work with TRuMEd students to select and assign clinical preceptors throughout their medical school experiences, wherever applicable.